TACC/tacc-containers/README.md

 * [mpi4py.futures](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html) fails on `*psm2` - please submit a pull request if you find a solution
 * [MPIPoolExecutor](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html#mpipoolexecutor) failes on `*ib` - please submit a pull request if you find a solution
+  * Still true with mvapich 2.3.1 in release 0.0.3
 * `*psm2` containers cannot run locally
 * Running with `MV2_ENABLE_AFFINITY=0` in your environment is sometimes required for some code if it fails and you see the following warning <blockquote>
 ```